localstack/snowflake-docs/content/en/user-guide/streams/index.md

 ### Create tables

-To create tables, use the `CREATE TABLE` statement.
-The following example demonstrates how to create a table named `members` to store the names and fees paid by members of a gym, and a table named `signup` to store the dates when gym members joined.
+The following SQL snippet demonstrates how to create a table named `members` to store the names and fees paid by members of a gym, and a table named `signup` to store the dates when gym members joined.

 ```sql
 -- Create a table to store the names and fees paid by members of a gym